Imo: 2 Different Meanings of the Japanese Word

 - Nagaimo (長芋): Chinese yam

 Another Meaning of Imo

-This Imo has a negative or sarcastic meaning and can give offense to the targeted individual, so please be careful when you use it.
+This Imo has a negative or sarcastic meaning and can be offensive to the targeted individual, so be careful when you use it.

 - あの男性歌手は芋だ。: That male singer is uncool (or unattractive in appearance).